vikashperiasamy/MySQL_Analysis_of_Hospitalisation_Data/README.md

 # Project Description
-In this project, exploratory data analysis is performed on hospitalisation discharge data using MySQL software.
+In this project, exploratory data analysis is performed on hospitalisation and discharge data using MySQL software.
 There are a few key focuses for this project:
 * To investigate *which sub-groups show a higher propensity to be hospitalised* compared to others
 * To investigate *which factors are strongly correlated with discharge charges*